 (Please click the boxes for the other article sections.)

-Teams generally consist of leaders and participants.
-Those roles can be dynamic as individual leaders and participant roles may vary by the individual and the situation.
-For practicality, we will assume these roles are static in the short term.
-Team leaders must understand the locus of control perspectives of the team participants.
-Also, creating a sense of ownership as related to an internal locus of control is important.
-Team members need to have clear roles AND have the sense that they will have a positive impact on the organizational system.
+For group decision-making, group leaders must understand the nuances (like psychology, incentives, etc.) of the team participants.
+Also, creating a sense of decision outcome ownership is important.
+Team members need to have clear roles AND have the sense they will have a positive impact on the organizational system.

 Also, good decision making comes from engaging all the team members.
 The leader’s job is to create a success environment, including a:

-- Decision environment where the team members have a sense of agency (i.e., an optimal locus of control) provided by being involved in the decision process.
+- Decision environment where the team members have a sense of ownership based on their involvement in the decision process.

 - Decision process that seeks to utilize the unique judgement of the team members and associated objective information to make decisions.